awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 Following are descriptions of the hooks that are available for use in your AppSpec file\.

-1. **BeforeAllowTraffic** – You can use this deployment lifecycle event to run tasks before traffic is shifted to the deployed Lambda function version\.
++ **BeforeAllowTraffic** – Use to run tasks before traffic is shifted to the deployed Lambda function version\.

-1. **AfterAllowTraffic** – You can use this deployment lifecycle event to run tasks after all traffic is shifted to the deployed Lambda function version\.
++ **AfterAllowTraffic** – Use to run tasks after all traffic is shifted to the deployed Lambda function version\.

 ### Run Order of Hooks in a Lambda Function Version Deployment<a name="reference-appspec-file-structure-hooks-run-order-lambda"></a>